aron9forever/some-URI/README.md

 # Hi there.

-Some choppy hacks have been used to enable CORS for Laravel, as well as to enable these to work together in development mode.
+Some choppy hacks have been used to enable CORS for Laravel, as well as to redirect Angular's requests to port 8000.
 Check Laravel app bootstrap and Angular environment.ts.

 ## Installation: